 The Afaisen cousins' local case was dismissed, as they faced federal charges.

 Jimmy Afaisen has since pleaded guilty to drug charges and was sentenced last year to serve six months in federal prison.

 Afaisen's case was unique for Guam.

-In 2018, federal authorities had noticed that more cocaine was surfacing on the island.
+In 2018, federal authorities had noticed a growing trend of cocaine surfacing on the island.

 "After the large seizure was made, it dropped off," she said, adding that the DEA caught the problem before it got out of hand.

-"The great mystery is: Where did it come from and where was it going?"
-Gorman said.
-"It is so tempting when something like that washes up, because it potentially represents a huge amount of money, but you do have to turn it in, because it's not going to work out well."
+"The great mystery is where did it come from and where was it going?" said Gorman.
+"It is so tempting when something like that washes up because it potentially represents a huge amount of money, but you do have to turn it in because it's not going to work out well."